arangodb/kube-arangodb/docs/design/acceptance_test.md

 The basis tests are executed on every platform with various images:

-Run the following tests for the following images:
+Run the following tests with the following images:

 - Community 3.3.10
 - Enterprise 3.3.10

+For every tests, one of these images can be chosen, as long as each image is used in a test at least once.

 ### Test 1a: Create single server deployment